vanx2/say-slack/README.md

 It runs on mac OS only, Node.js is required.

-1. Open terminal
-Open terminal.app.
+1. Open terminal.app.

-2. Change directory
-Change directory to you want to install
+2. Change directory to you want to install

 ```
 cd ~/Documents
 ```